eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

     #include "topic_data.hpp"

 For the communication with RouDi a runtime object is created.
-The parameter of the method `getInstance()` contains a unique string identifier for this sender.
+The parameter of the method `getInstance()` contains a unique string identifier for this publisher.

-    iox::runtime::PoshRuntime::getInstance("/publisher");
+    iox::runtime::PoshRuntime::getInstance("/publisher-bare-metal");

-Now that RouDi knows our sender is exisiting, let's create a sender publisher instance and offer our charming struct to everyone:
+Now that RouDi knows our publisher application is exisiting, let's create a publisher instance and offer our charming struct to everyone:

     iox::popo::Publisher myPublisher({"Radar", "FrontLeft", "Counter"});